Peeling Bipartite Networks for Dense Subgraph Discovery: Related Work

-\textbf{Bipartite dense subgraphs}: Borgatti and Everett proposed biclique to model dense subgraphs~\cite{Borgatti97} which is a complete subgraph between two set of nodes.
+\textbf{Bipartite dense subgraphs}: Fake likes, ratings and reviews are prevalent in online social networks and can be modeled by the dense regions in the underlying bipartite network~\cite{Beutel13}.
+Regarding quantifying the dense regions, Borgatti and Everett proposed the biclique as a dense subgraph~\cite{Borgatti97}.
 Kumar \etal~used bicliques of various sizes to analyze web graphs~\cite{Kumar99}.
 Enumerating all the maximal bicliques and quasi-cliques is studied by Sim \etal~\cite{Sim09}, and Mukherjee and Tirthapura~\cite{Mukherjee14}.
-However, biclique definition is regarded as too strict, not tolerating even a single missing edge and expensive to compute.
-More recently, Tsourakakis \etal~\cite{Babis15KDD} used sampling to find $(p, q)$-biclique densest subgraph in bipartite networks.
-Main difference of our work is that we do not focus on finding only a single subgraph that is perfectly dense.
-Instead, we aim to find many dense subgraphs with hierarchical relations.
+However, biclique definition is regarded as too strict, not tolerating even a single missing edge, and is also expensive to compute.
+More recently, Tsourakakis \etal~\cite{Babis15KDD} used sampling to find $(P, Q)$-biclique densest subgraph in bipartite networks.
+Their algorithm results in a single subgraph that has the most number of $(P, Q)$-bicliques in the entire network.
+Butterfly ($(2,2)$-biclique) densest subgraph serves as a baseline and we check how our results compare in Sec.~\ref{sec:exps}.
+However, we do not focus on finding a single, densest subgraph, but aim to find many dense subgraphs with hierarchical relations.